Self-refuting statements are also called self-defeating statements.

 examples of how, using questions to hopefully help the person who made

-the self refuting statement get thinking.
+the self-refuting statement get thinking.
 Closely related to many of

-these self-refuting statments is the Law
+these self-refuting statements is the Law

 of non-contradiction, which basically says something cannot be both